Chiemeka-Nwakama/Regional-Forecasting-Policy-Analytics-Vaccine-Distribution-Modeling/README.md

 # Regional Forecasting & Policy Analytics: Vaccine Distribution Modeling

-**Authors:**
-Chiemeka Nwakama, Eric Huang, Sam Konstan, Nupur Kumar
+**Authors:** Chiemeka Nwakama, Eric Huang, Sam Konstan, Nupur Kumar

 ---

 ## Overview

-This project analyzes **measles vaccination coverage (MCV1, MCV2)** and **reported measles cases** to understand regional disparities in immunization outcomes and to develop **country-level forecasting models**.
-Using historical data from global public health sources, the project implements a full analytics pipeline—from data ingestion and cleaning to modeling, evaluation, and forward-looking forecasts—to support **policy planning and resource allocation**.
+This project analyzes **measles vaccination coverage (MCV1, MCV2)** and **reported measles cases** to understand disparities in immunization outcomes and to build **country-level models** that support public health planning.
+The repository includes an end-to-end workflow: **data ingestion → cleaning/reshaping → modeling → evaluation → forecasting/visualization**, with a focused case study in **West Africa** where cross-country comparisons are more meaningful and data coverage is more consistent.

 ---

 ## Key Questions

-- How do measles vaccination coverage rates vary across countries and regions?
+- How do measles vaccination coverage rates vary across countries and over time?
-- Which socioeconomic and health-related factors are most strongly associated with vaccine coverage?
+- Which socioeconomic and health indicators are most associated with measles immunization coverage?
-- How well can statistical and machine learning models forecast future vaccination coverage and measles case trends?
+- How well do tree-based ML models predict measles immunization coverage at the country level?
 - Which countries may require additional intervention based on projected trends?

 ---